Nuclear emergency level classification responses: Alert

 An Alert emergency response is followed by an unusual event.
-This is characterised by the potential threat towards a power plant’s overall safety due to damaged equipment.
+This is characterized by the potential threat towards a power plant’s overall safety due to damaged equipment.
 Similarly, it does not require an emergency response by the public, however emergency agencies and power plant employees are still informed to address the event at hand.
 Therefore, there is no triggering of a siren to the public.
-Nuclear chemicals might be released but only at a very minimal level, which is easily controlled and rectified.
+Radiological materials may be released but only at a very minimal level, which is easily controlled and rectified.
 Therefore, offsite monitoring is required.
 Furthermore, other secondary or back-up power plants are still functional instead of the primary power plant that is potentially damaged.
 Still classified as a minor emergency event response, an alert response ensures that all members and other offsite agencies are promptly and provided necessary information to be ready to take further action if the incident escalates more severely than present if needed.
 However generally, a public response is not required.
 But measurements are taken place to keep the public safe.
 The recorded frequency of this type of event occurs once every ten to one hundred years.

-Site emergency area
+Site Area Emergency

-Site emergency area event responses are classified as more severe than alert events.
+Site Area Emergency event responses are classified as more severe than alert events.
 This involves minor to major issues with the power plant function of equipment, which can potentially later affect the public if not sustained immediately.
-This imposes very high hazardous threats to workers and the as nuclear chemicals may be released into either the air or surrounding water ways.
-Any exposed chemical material does not reach the public, so therefore no public response is required for this classification of event also.
+This imposes very high hazardous threats to workers and the as radiological materials may be released into either the air or surrounding water ways.
+Any released material does not reach the public, so therefore no public response is required for this classification of event also.
 However, a siren is triggered to alert surrounding communities within a ten mile radius.
 Relevant information about the event is transferred to offsite authoritative parties in case of the increase severity of the situation.
 This includes readiness for potential evacuations and increased monitoring of nuclear material.
 Hence, sirens are triggered to set off to vigorously notify the public of a potential nuclear threat (via local radio stations and television) and to prepare for any response if required.
 In addition, exposure seems to not exceed any regulations or boundaries established by the Environmental Protection Agency Protective Action Guidelines (PAGs).
 Examples of a site area emergency might include a reactor coolant leak or a fire within a safety system.
 In addition, the expected frequency of this type of event of response is of once every hundred to five thousand years.